Identifying common Wi‑Fi configuration mistakes

 Common exact errors: “Authentication failed”, “No internet, secured”, “Limited connectivity”, “DNSPROBEFINISHEDNOINTERNET”.
 Note the exact text.
 It matters when you search logs or firmware notes.

-Example: on Windows, run ipconfig /all.
+On Windows, run ipconfig /all.
 Expected: IPv4 Address assigned, Default Gateway present, DHCP Enabled: Yes.
-Actual bad state: “Media disconnected” or “Autoconfiguration IPv4 Address . . .
+Bad states include “Media disconnected” or “Autoconfiguration IPv4 Address . . .
 169.254.x.x”.
 That 169.254.x.x address means DHCP failed.
-Root cause is usually wrong SSID password, exhausted DHCP scope, or router DHCP service disabled.
-Remediation varies: check password, check router DHCP settings, or reserve addresses.
+The cause is usually a wrong SSID password, an exhausted DHCP scope, or DHCP turned off on the router.
+The fix depends on which one it is: check the password, check the router’s DHCP settings, or reserve addresses.

 Slow connection indicators

-Look for “signal bars full, but pages load slowly”.
-Check the device’s link speed.
+If the signal bars look fine but pages still crawl, check the device’s link speed.
 On Windows, run netsh wlan show interfaces and note “Receive rate” and “Transmit rate”.
-Expected: a high Mbps value consistent with router spec.
-Actual: low 6–24 Mbps often means either wrong channel, old 2.4 GHz congestion, or the client is negotiating a low rate because of distance or interference.
+Expected: a high Mbps value that fits the router’s spec.
+Low figures, often in the 6–24 Mbps range, usually mean the client has dropped to a poor rate because of channel choice, 2.4 GHz congestion, distance, or interference.

 Intermittent disconnections

 If the device drops and reconnects every few minutes, capture logs.
-On Linux, sudo journalctl -u NetworkManager -f while reproducing the fault.
+On Linux, run sudo journalctl -u NetworkManager -f while reproducing the fault.
 Look for lines like “supplicant: disconnected” or “authentication timed out”.
-Those exact lines point to roaming, weak signal or faulty driver.
-Root cause is often power-save settings, buggy drivers, or a channel change from another AP.
+Those lines point to roaming, weak signal, or a bad driver.
+The usual causes are power-save settings, buggy drivers, or a channel change on another AP.

 Where it happens